-I feel like I can’t even begin to describe how amazing and CAPSLOOOOOCK tonight was.
+I feel like I can’t even begin to describe how amazing tonight was; it was a night of baseball so wild, and we might not ever see something like this again.
 But I’ll try.

 - The day began with a Miguel Batista two-hit, complete game shutout against the Reds.
 So you knew it was going to be awfully crazy.

 - Remember when Chris Carpenter started out so poorly in this year, so much so that he had a 4.47 ERA in mid-June?
 Yeah.
 Tonight he threw a two-hit complete game shutout with eleven strikeouts.
 Against the Astros, but really.

 – They lost because in the ninth inning, Craig Kimbrel couldn’t hold a one-run lead.

 — And then in the thirteenth (!!!), with a Phillies runner on third, Hunter Pence had a bloop infield single to score the eventual winning run.

 —- Oh, and right before Dan Uggla had a homer that made it 3-1 Braves in the third, Michael Bourn was caught stealing.
 Third.
 With nobody out.

 —– It was the wrong call – he was actually safe.